Finite rate distributed weight-balancing and average consensus over digraphs: Distributed Quantized Average Consensus

 We next introduce the assumption on $\bar{y}(0)$ and the step-size used in the consensus updates. \begin{assumption}[Informative $\bar{y}(0)$] The average $\bar{y}(0)$ [cf.~(\ref{eq:consensus})] satisfies $\bar{y}(0) \in [q_{\min}, q_{\max}]$. \end{assumption} \begin{assumption} The step-size sequence $\{\alpha(k)\}_{k \in \mathbb{Z}_+}$ satisfies:

 \end{assumption}

-It is important to remark that Assumption~\ref{assump_sbar} neither requires each local data $y_i(0)$ to be confined within the quantization range nor the range of $y_i(0)$ to be known.
+It is important to remark that A.\ref{assump_sbar} neither requires $y_i(0)$ to be confined within the quantization range nor its to be known.
 This is a major departure from the literature, which calls for $y_i(0)$ to be within the quantization range -- see, e.g. \cite{Rajagopal2011,Li2011,Wang2011,Thanou2013}.
 We require instead the \emph{average} $\bar y(0)$ to fall within the quantization interval $[q_{\min}, q_{\max}]$, which is a less restrictive condition.
-For example, if nodes are estimating a common unknown parameter $\theta$ via the measurements $y_i(0) = \theta+\omega_i$, where $\omega_i$ is zero mean Gaussian noise, i.i.d. across nodes, then $\bar{y}(0)$ is the sample mean estimate across the nodes.
-In this case, a bound on $y_i(0)$ is hard to obtain (theoretically it is unbounded), but the bound of the parameter, $\theta\in[\theta_{\min}, \theta_{\max}]$, is known in many cases.
-Even worse, $\max_{i\in\{1,2,\dots,N\}}|y_i(0)|\to\infty$ for $N\to\infty$, whereas the sample average $\bar y(0)\to \theta$, so that the sample average $\bar y(0)$ becomes more and more informative for large $N$, whereas the initial local measurements become larger and larger.
-In this case, nodes can thus simply set $(q_{\min},q_{\max}) = (\theta_{\min},\theta_{\max})$.
-Herein, we are not interested in non-informative ${\bar y}(0)$.
-In fact, in this case, $\bar{y}(0)$ does not provide any information on the estimating $\theta$.
+For example, if nodes are estimating a common unknown parameter $\theta$ via noisy measurements $y_i(0){=}\theta{+}\omega_i$ corrupted by zero mean Gaussian noise $\omega_i$, i.i.d. across nodes, then $\bar{y}(0)$ is the sample mean estimate across the nodes.
+In this case, a bound on $y_i(0)$ is hard to obtain (theoretically it is unbounded), but the bound of the parameter, $\theta{\in}[\theta_{\min}, \theta_{\max}]$, is known in many cases.
+Even worse, $\max_{i\in\mathcal V}|y_i(0)|{\to}\infty$ for $N{\to}\infty$, whereas the sample average $\bar y(0)\to \theta$, so that it becomes more and more informative for large $N$, whereas the initial local measurements become larger and larger.
+In this example, nodes can simply set $(q_{\min},q_{\max}){=}(\theta_{\min},\theta_{\max})$, so that ${\bar y}(0)$ is informative with high probability.
+Herein, we are not interested in non-informative ${\bar y}(0)$, which, as the name suggests, does not provide any information to estimate $\theta$.

 We are now ready to state the convergence of Algorithm~\ref{alg_dac}.